bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 {% autocrossref %}

-The `block` message transmits a single serialized block in the format described in the [serialized blocks section][section serialized blocks].
+The `block` message transmits a single serialized block in the format described in the [serialized blocks section][serialized block].
 See that section for an example hexdump.
+It can be sent for two different reasons:

-It is sent in reply to a `getdata` message which had an inventory type of `MSG_BLOCK` and the header hash of the particular block being requested.
+1. **GetData Response:** Nodes will always send it in response to a `getdata` message that requests the block with an inventory type of `MSG_BLOCK` (provided the node has that block available for relay).

+2. **Unsolicited:** Some miners will send unsolicited `block` messages broadcasting their newly-mined blocks to all of their peers.
+Many mining pools do the same thing, although some may be misconfigured to send the block from multiple nodes, possibly sending the same block to some peers more than once.

 {% endautocrossref %}